deskl0/Nixie-Tube-Clock-Project/README.md

 <p>Those channels control 10 transistors, once triggered, the voltage across the character and anode will up to approx 170v.
 DONE~ </p>
 <p>
-	<h1>In actual works, only the board which carries control transistors been designed especially and manufactured
+	<h1>In actual works, only the board which carries control transistors been designed especially and manufactured(simply.ewprj)
 </p>